PROST5FROST/Luminous-Dust/README.md

-# Light Dust Neoforge
+# Luminous Dust
-Light Dust Neoforge is a lightweight client side mod that adds floating dust to your world.
+Luminous Dust is a lightweight client side mod that adds floating dust to your world.
 With interactive physics.
 Original mod by Swiss8191

+## What sense of this mod?

+Basically, Luminous Dust is a fork of the original Light Dust, but with completely new assets, licensed under LGPL-3.0.
+Our goal was to strip away the overengineered parts and create a clean, performance-focused, and community-friendly base.

 ## Configuration

-Everything is in lightdust.toml file so you will understand.
+Everything is in luminousdust.toml file so you will understand.
+And a YACL config in new dev builds!

 ## Q&A